SVIeSolutions/moodle-mod_via/README.txt

 1 - Copy the Via folder into the mod folder of your moodle.

-2 - You will need to contact SVIeSolutions (http://sviesolutions.com/) for the following access codes.
+2 - You will need to contact SVIeSolutions (https://sviesolutions.com/) for USA/Canada or Classilio (https://www.classilio.com) for Europe for the following access codes.
     - API's URL
     - Via ID (CieID)
     - Via API ID (ApiID)